 - Rangitata River – if you are looking for some action adventure then head for the Rangitata River in Canterbury in the springtime.
 As the snow begins to melt in the Southern Alps, the rivers are free-flowing which is the perfect time for a spot of white water rafting.

 Vote for spring!
 If spring is your favourite time of the year, either comment with ‘Spring’ below or give our spring photo a thumbs up on Facebook!

 Summer was the big winner in the team.
-Maybe it’s because a lot of us, especially the Auckland crew, have been in lockdown through a lot of the winter and spring months, but most people genuinely can’t wait for the summer months!
+There is just something about the summer months that brings out the best in all of us.
+People seem happier in the summer and we’re all excited to be welcoming international visitors back to New Zealand next summer.
 From December through to February, New Zealand really comes into its own.
-Typically, visitors would begin to flock from all over the world to tour around our magnificent country and enjoy the long, balmy summer’s days.
+Summer is the time when the days are longer, the opportunities endless and it’s also the time when most of us take a well-deserved holiday and a break from work.
+It’s also the time when we welcome people from all around the world to New Zealand and this coming summer will be like no other as people flock from all corners of the globe to explore our beautiful country.
 No matter where you go in summer, you can expect much of the same; BBQs, ice creams and jandals.
 Kiwis love to embrace the summer months and it is a great time to come and visit and explore.
-The sunshine and blue skies seems to make every place sparkle and we definitely look forward to the warmer weather.
+The sunshine and blue skies seem to make every place sparkle and we definitely look forward to the warmer weather.

 Top 3 places to visit in summer

 Summer is the time when most tourists flock to New Zealand so picking our top three places to visit in summer was a tricky one but here goes:

 - Bay of Islands – this place was just made for the summer.
 A trip to the Bay of Islands is a must.
 With so many water-based activities, this place is simply humming in the summer months and the temperature can top 30°.